Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Grip Versus Rolling Resistance

-When you swap to 650b tires in the 40–50 mm range and lower pressures into the 30–40 PSI window, you change the trade-off between grip and rolling resistance: you get measurable grip enhancement from increased contact patch and sidewall compliance, while the larger air volume cushions impacts and cuts pinch-flat risk.
-Run ideal pressure for mixed terrain and rolling resistance drops relative to narrow high-pressure tires, because deformation losses shrink and traction improves.
-Lower pressures boost traction on loose gravel; raise pressure for hard-packed sections to reduce energy loss.
-You can tune pressure dynamically to favor grip or speed without changing tires.
-For riders seeking freedom on varied surfaces, 650b provides a pragmatic balance—control when you need it, efficiency when you want to move.
+At the right pressure for mixed terrain, rolling resistance actually drops compared to narrow, high-pressure tires, because deformation losses shrink and traction improves.
+Lower pressures boost traction on loose gravel.
+Raise pressure for hard-packed sections to reduce energy loss.
+You can tune pressure on the fly to favor grip or speed without changing tires.
+For varied surfaces, 650b provides a practical balance: control when you need it, efficiency when you want to move.

 Frame Compatibility: Can Your Gravel Bike Take 650b?